Everything you need to know about live streaming

-You may have heard of the term “live streaming,” also referred to as “streaming,” but aren’t too sure what it meant.
-This guide will answer your questions and explain how you can use it to join us, and other melanoma survivors, at any of AIM’s Living with Melanoma symposiums from the comfort of your own home or office.
+Have you heard the term “live streaming” (or “streaming”) but aren’t sure what it means?
+This guide will answer your questions and explain how to attend any of AIM’s Living with Melanoma symposiums from the comfort of your own home.

 Live streaming is the technology used to broadcast live video footage or video feed to an audience in real-time, over the internet.
-The viewing device can be a desktop computer, laptop, tablet, smartphone or digital screen at home, at the office – anywhere you have a reliable internet connection.
-Streaming transmits data – usually audio and video as a continuous flow, which allows the recipients to watch or listen immediately as the event is happening.
+Streaming transmits data – usually audio and video as a continuous flow, which allows the recipients to watch and listen as the event is happening.

 No, the data is automatically deleted after you use it.
 Nothing is downloaded or stored on your device.

-We broadcast all our symposiums so that your geographical location, physical well-being, and other commitments won’t be an obstacle in participating.
-From the comfort of your home, you can easily join any of AIM’s Living with Melanoma symposiums in real-time, experiencing the same educational experience.
+We broadcast all our Living with Melanoma symposiums so that anyone anywhere can participate.
+From the comfort of your home, you can easily view any of our symposiums in real-time.

-Live streaming also allows you to attend multiple symposiums at nationally renowned cancer centers across the United States.
-We know that melanoma survivors face many challenges during their melanoma journey and they can’t all be addressed at one event.
-By participating in multiple events, each with a different agenda, you can hear experts talk about an array of topics, eg treatment options for patients in the metastatic and adjuvant setting, emerging therapies, managing the side effects of treatment, coping with melanoma, physical fitness, and nutrition, to name just a few.
+Live streaming also allows you to attend symposiums at various cancer centers across the country.
+We know that there are many topics of interest to melanoma survivors, and those topics can’t all be addressed at one event.
+By participating in multiple events, you can hear experts discuss a wide array of melanoma subjects.

 - View the different symposiums and agendas.

-- Choose which symposium(s) you want to join and complete the registration form which can be found below the agenda on each page.
+- Choose which symposium(s) you want to join and complete the registration form on each page.

 - Choose “live stream” on the registration form.